sabrinavzb/Cyclistic_Case_Study/README.md

 ## How do annual members and casual riders use Cyclistic bikes differently?

+Cyclistic is a unique bike-share program that includes over 5,800 bicycles and 600 docking stations.
+It offers a variety of bikes such as reclining bikes, hand tricycles, and cargo bikes, catering to people with disabilities and those who cannot use a standard two-wheeled bike, thus promoting inclusivity.

 ### **ASK**

 - What is the problem you are trying to solve?